-2364.3 Placements (34 CFR § 300.116)
+2364.3 Placements (34 CFR §300.116)

-(a) The IEP team shall determine the educational placement for the child given the following:(1) Educational placement refers to the provision of special education and related services rather than a specific site;

-(2) The LEA determines the specific site of the educational placement, such as the specific classroom or specific school.

-- (b) Placement decisions shall be made on the basis of the student's individual circumstances and not on the basis of the student's disability category. - (c) Unless the IEP of a child with a disability requires some other arrangement, the child shall be educated in the school that he or she would attend if nondisabled. - (d) Barriers to the participation of students with disabilities in the general education environment shall be addressed whenever possible by the provision of accommodations, modifications, and supplementary aids and services rather than by placement in separate programs. - (e) A child with a disability shall not be removed from education in age-appropriate general classrooms solely because of needed modifications in the general curriculum. - (f) In selecting the LRE, consideration shall be given to any potential harmful effect on the student or on the quality of services that he or she needs. - (g) The placement decided upon shall be: - (1) Determined at least annually; - (2) Consistent with the other provisions of the child's IEP; and - (3) As close as possible to the child's home, unless the parent agrees otherwise.
+- (a) The IEP team shall determine the educational placement for the child given the following: - (1) Educational placement refers to the provision of special education and related services and the appropriate selection on the continuum of alternative placements, rather than a specific site; - (2) If the IEP team is unable to reach consensus, then the LEA determines the specific site of the educational placement, such as the specific classroom or specific school. - (b) Placement decisions shall be made on the basis of the student's individual circumstances and not on the basis of the student's disability category. - (c) Unless the IEP of a child with a disability requires some other arrangement, the child shall be educated in the school that he or she would attend if nondisabled. - (d) Barriers to the participation of students with disabilities in the general education environment shall be addressed whenever possible by the provision of accommodations, modifications, and supplementary aids and services rather than by placement in separate programs. - (e) A child with a disability shall not be removed from education in age-appropriate general classrooms solely because of needed modifications in the general curriculum. - (f) In selecting the LRE, consideration shall be given to any potential harmful effect on the student or on the quality of services that he or she needs. - (g) The placement decided upon shall be: - (1) Determined at least annually; - (2): Is based on the child's IEP; and - (3) As close as possible to the child's home, unless the parent agrees otherwise.